gillarkod/panopuppet/README.md

 * I have seen some issues with the querybuilder and the usage of comparison operators.
 If you have stringify_facts enabled you may not be able to use the less/less or equal/greater/greater or equal operators since its not possible to compare string values "123" with "124".
 You will only be able to use the equal operator for these values.
-* PanoPuppet is still under development so there are still some missing cosmetic/helpful features.
-One of which for query-builder is that the filter you queried for will dissapear after the search.
-This is something that will be fixed later but the release of the code comes now so that you can test the new features.

 ### About the code